 Is it any wonder that some backpackers just look like shit after a couple of months?
 They just sacrificed half their savings and whatever figure they’ve been working on for the sake of complete hedonism.

-If you’re going backpacking for a long period of time and don’t want to break down halfway, then take care of yourself: it’s the best piece of backpacking advice for any traveler.
+If you’re going backpacking for a long period of time and don’t want to break down halfway, then take care of yourself: it’s the best piece of backpacking advice for any traveler and one of The Broke Backpacker Manifesto tenets.
 Eat as you would back home, that is, consciously.
 Don’t drink too much.
-It may be one of the hardest traveling tips to follow, but maybe try and working out every once and while as well.
+It may be one of the hardest traveling tips to follow, but maybe try and work out every once in a while as well.

 3. Stay in hostels with free breakfasts

 There are some hostels I have stayed in that I will never forget, both for the right and wrong reasons… However, I always remember hostels that serve amazing breakfasts!

 A crucial hack for the broke backpacker and a top tip for first time backpackers, free breakfasts can sometimes provide the entire nutrition required for one day of adventuring… I have in the past survived just off breakfasts.
 So – book a hostel that serves free breakfast.
 Free hostel breakfasts can come in the form of muesli and milk, plain white toast and jam (shit), or a full spread including pancakes, eggs, and coffee!

 Whatever form the breakfast comes in, it is a blessing because free breakfast means that you only have to sort out and pay for two other meals that day.
 Or one.
 Or none if you’re hardcore

 A hostel serving breakfast might be a few dollars more than the competition (though not always), but if the price difference isn’t huge, you’ll save money in the long run if you consistently don’t have to pay for breakfast!